Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 As you know, every android application have one Application class...
 If you dont have Applcation class, lets create

-In your project of Application class add list of your product skus:
+In your project of Application class, add list of your product skus:

    ```java
   public static List<String> listOfApplicationSKU;